AshutoshStark/Hack24-Final/README.md

 - Coherence

 ## Future Updates
-- More learning and interative features will be added in future.
+- More learning and interactive features will be added in the future.
 - Integration with Professional Support
 - Creating a Virtual World